boomcamp/django-restframework/README.md

 # Step-5 - Installing package and dependencies from Pipfile.

-So we are done with the tutorial, we can try to remove activate environment and re-activate.
+So we are done with the tutorial, we can try to remove activated environment and re-activate again.

 1. Remove existing environment.